-We spent hundreds of hours practicing real life situations so that when we hit the streets with our badge and gun as newly minted FBI agents, we would be successful.
+We spent hundreds of hours practicing real-life situations so that when we hit the streets with our badge and gun as newly minted FBI agents, we would be successful.

 It didn’t take me long in the real world of hard knocks to understand that practice doesn’t always make perfect.
-Just because I’d practiced how to be a federal law enforcement office in training, it didn’t mean I’d be successful.
+Just because I’d practiced how to be a federal law enforcement officer in training, it didn’t mean I’d be successful.
 Those long hours of practice were not enough if I lacked the other attributes I’d need for ultimate success.

-The “10,000 hour rule” popularized by Malcolm Gladwell in his book Outliers really rankles me.
+The “10,000-hour rule” popularized by Malcolm Gladwell in his book Outliers really rankles me.

 To begin with, just because we put 10,000 hours into an activity it doesn’t mean we’ve made progress and become an expert.
-We all know people who have shuffled to work every day for 40 years, punched a time clock, and put in well over 10,000 hours.
+We all know people who have shuffled to work every day for 40 years, punched a time clock and put in well over 10,000 hours.
 Many of them were neither successful nor an expert.
 To become an expert means that we move the marker down the line to show progress has been made.

 We all understand how failure provides ample opportunity for growth and progress, both personally and professionally.
 What we fail to understand, however, is that it’s very difficult to learn from success.
 Too often, success is where we stop on our journey to the realization of our full potential.
 We settle for where we found success rather than pursue what is truly meaningful to us.